evan-a-w/Tedit/README.md

 # Tedit
-A simple text editor written in Haskell.
+A simple text editor written in Haskell using brick for a TUI.